cbourke/ComputerScienceI/hacks/hack14.0/readme.md

   * A writeup addressing the following (Do *NOT* use ChatGPT to write this for you; we want your honest personal experience):
     1. What was your general experience using the LLM?
 Was it fun?
 Was it frustrating?
+What words would you use to characterize your experience?
     2. What did you notice or realize when using the LLM?
        What do you think of the power of the LLM?
 What did you think of its limitations?
     3. What did you learn or conclude from using the LLM?
     4. Going forward, how will you use LLMs (if allowed) in future assignments?
 In your personal projects?
 In your future job?
+    5. Do you feel that the code that was generated was "*your code*"?
+Why or why not?
   * The ID of your winning game and your winning score, OR if you were not able to win a game, provide an explanation of why;
     how long did you spend on this?
 Where did you get stuck?
 What